 This is the outcome for most students.
 It can represent a range from absolutely stellar performance to a good, generally solid one.
 It is appropriate to give a pass when the performance is good, but not perfect, and perhaps was not all that the examiners think the student might be capable of doing.
 All four aspects listed above should come into play in the discussion, and a very strong performance in one area may serve to offset a weak performance in another area.

 This is the outcome when the written proposal, the oral defense, and/or grades from coursework are unacceptable.
-The GCB chair, in consultation with the prelim committee, the GCB prelim exam chair, and the thesis advisor(s) will decide if the student should be given a chance to retake the oral exam.
-Students who are given this option must do so within the time frame decided by their prelim committee and GCB chair.
+The GCB chair, in consultation with the committee, the Uniform Examiner, and the thesis advisor(s) will decide if the student should be given a chance to retake the oral exam.
+Students who are given this option must do so within the time frame decided by their committee and GCB chair.
 If no remediation is granted, the student will be dismissed from GCB.
 In the case where dismissal is deemed necessary, the student may be eligible for a terminal Master’s degree if all other requirements have been met.